andrew-tawfeek/knot_mosaics/README.md

 Then, when working in a Jupyter notebook, select the terminal to be an "Exisiting Jupyter Server" and paste in the 127.0.0.1 link (ending in a token) into the provided text-entry box.

+# TODO:
+- Convert over all knots into library of such in package
+- Pull request into SageMath

 # Knot Mosaic Theory in SageMath